Starry-lord/ctf_writeups/cyber_apocalypse_2021/forensics.md

 * So we get a docm file.
 * I start by unzippping the word document
-* We get a docm
+* We get more directories
-* Unzip it again and see folders

 ![](https://i.imgur.com/Q7ZRb7J.jpg)

 **PART 1**

-* First thing I tried to do after looking around was
+* First thing I tried to do after checking contents was:

 ```bash
 strings vbaProject.bin